 In a professional sector like the Sydney Accounting industry, very few people tender their resignation in the heat of the moment.
 For most, the thought of resigning brings about feelings of nerves, stress and dread, despite the excitement about a new job.
-On the day, just stepping into your manager’s office to hand in your resignation requires a serious level of conviction and commitment.
+On the day, just stepping into your manager’s office with the intent of leaving your job and handing in your resignation requires a serious level of conviction and commitment.

-So, think about this: you have a new job lined up, you have everything in order, your resignation letter has been written and you’ve prepared your reasons for wanting to leave.
+So, think about this: you have a new job lined up, you have everything in order, your resignation letter has been written and you’ve prepared your reasons for wanting to leave giving the appropriate notice offered as per your employment contract.
 What happens when your manager then tells you they refuse to accept your resignation?

-Suddenly, all your carefully laid plans and those weeks or even months of preparation have gone straight out the window.
+Suddenly, all your carefully laid plans to resign from a job and those weeks or even months of preparation have gone straight out the window.
 Or have they?
-Can an employer (legally or otherwise) refuse to accept your resignation?
+Can an employer (legally or otherwise) reject your request to tender a resignation?
+Do the company policies support your manager?
 Will you be forced to remain at this job simply because they say so?

 Can an Employer Refuse to Accept Your Resignation?

 It’s also important to note that while a verbal resignation can be valid, you should check your employment contract for specific details.
-Following up in writing or at least having another employee witness the process to ensure there is evidence should there ever be a dispute is best practice.
+It might still be necessary to write a resignation letter or at least have another employee witness the process to ensure there is evidence should there ever be a dispute is best practice.

 During the process, it is important to remember that you are the person who matters the most when it comes to your resignation.
 But the way you handle the communication of your departure with your manager and colleagues, may be what they remember about you once you have left the organisation.
-The way you conduct yourself during your notice period also adds to your legacy.
+The way you conduct yourself during your notice period also adds to your legacy and leaving on good terms.
+How you finalise the handover process could even affect the way future employers view your performance.
 Professionalism is key throughout the whole process and shouldn’t diminish just because you know you will be leaving.

 How to Avoid This Situation